nukopian/DBIx-Squirrel/README.md

     # A transformation is a sequence of one or more trailing code references
     # that are passed to the method that generates the iterator.
 The initial
     # result enters the first stage of the transformation as $_[0] (and $_),
-    # and the result of that transformation is passed onto the next stage,
+    # and the result of that transformation is passed onto the next stage (or
-    # or returned to the caller,  using a "return" statement or the result
+    # or returned to the caller), using a "return" statement or as the result
     # of the final expression.
     #
-    # Transformations are a great way to declare, in one place, the common
+    # Transformations are a great way to declare, in one place, any common
-    # processing logic that should be applied to results.
+    # processing logic that should be applied automatically to results as
+    # they are fetched.
     #
     $itr = $dbh->iterate(
         'SELECT Id, Name FROM product WHERE Name=?' => sub {$_->[0]},